To succeed in the digital era, a business needs to be active on social media.

 Not every social media or forum mention will be made directly to your brand, but that doesn’t make them any less important.

 Some customer service issues will appear online without your correct handle or a branded hashtag.
 Some customers may not be as tech-savvy, and others may not expect you to respond at all.
 But identifying these issues is made easier with social listening’s scraping capabilities.
 This allows businesses to leverage their social media monitoring software to resolve complaints quickly and more efficiently.
-Additionally, these complaints (or lack of) can be used to measure brand sentiment.
+Additionally, these complaints can be used to measure brand sentiment.

 3. It guides product development